 Part Two focuses on 'the Chosen' as seen through the lens of comparative opportunity for education and to some extent work recorded in the CUSD datasets including graduates from Republican universities in the CUSD-ROC, overseas universities in the CUSD-OS, and contemporary universities in the CUSD-PRC.
-We do so because China's thousand-year old tradition of selective educational opportunity based on objective exam performance is an important precursor to today when education has become a necessary precondition everywhere for employment.
-As summarized in Lessons 5 through 8, China's educated elite are defined more than elsewhere by abilities and skills measured by exams than by their connections to political and property-based elite.
+We do so because China's thousand-year-old tradition of selective educational opportunity based on objective exam performance is an important precursor to today's world in which education has become a necessary precondition everywhere for employment.
+As summarized in Lessons 5 through 8, China's educated elite are defined more than elsewhere by abilities and skills measured by competitive exams than by their connections to political and property-based elite.
 And while the state continuously redefines what abilities and skills constitute academic merit, China's educated elite continue to play a distinctive and prominent role in China's recent economic growth as well as among contemporary global elites.

 Part Three focuses on 'the Wealthy' measured by landed and residential property, since such tangible assets are better recorded than other types of wealth.
 Like our study of the Fittest, our historical data come largely from specific discrete rural populations comprising hundreds of village communities in Northeast and also North China recorded in the CMGPD-SC and the CRRD datasets produced during Land Reform in the CRRD-LR, and during the Siqing campaigns associated with the Socialist Education Movement in the CRRD-SQ.
-As in our study of the Chosen, we discuss in Lessons 9 through 11 the role of the Chinese state in determining who gets wealth during the late nineteenth century, the middle-third of the twentieth century, and the turn of the twenty-first century.
+We also incorporate secondary research based on contemporary housing survey data.
+Paralleling our study of the Chosen, we discuss in Lessons 9 through 12 the role of the Chinese state in determining who gets wealth during the late nineteenth century, the middle-third of the twentieth century, and the turn of the twenty-first century.
 Moreover, we do so with explicit comparisons to wealth and especially landed wealth in the Western world over the last century, 1910-2010.

 Finally, we turn in Part Four to 'the Powerful,' by which we mean the entirety of formal office holders from the very local, to regional and national civil and military office during the Qing and Republican periods.
-In Lesson 12, we distinguish between political elites whose eligibility for appointment depended on hereditary status, exam elites who qualified on the basis of exam performance, and property elites who qualified on the basis of holding a purchased degree.
+In Lesson 13, we distinguish between political elites whose eligibility for appointment depended on hereditary status, exam elites who qualified on the basis of exam performance, and property elites who qualified by their ability to purchase an official degree.
 These results come from our on-going analyses of three CGED datasets: the CGED-Q, with 4.3 million seasonal observations of over 312,128 unique Qing officials, especially during the nineteenth and early twentieth century, 242,005 who were civil officials, 61,690 who were military officials, and 8,433 who appear as both civil and military officials; the similar though considerably smaller CGED-BY, with 628,077 observations of approximately 36,179 Beiyang officials during the period from 1912 to 1924; and the CGED-ROC, with some 35,000 central government officials from 1927 to 1949.